Monte-Amador/m1870263342/README.md

 ## Tests Using the Year Filter:

 - Sorting by the 2021 results in posts starting from **July 28, 2021** and then correctly displays the remaining posts in order.
-We are however specifically, we're missing the 3 most recent news items **Sept 21**, **Sept 09** and **August 10** **2021** posts respectively.
+We are however specifically missing the 3 most recent news items **Sept 21**, **Sept 09** and **August 10** **2021** posts respectively.

 ## Test using the Search Query

-- as soon as the search field is used the example articles will disappear, even when you clear the search query.
-There is no way to see the original page unless you reload the page.
+- Running a search query such as the "fuel" or even "3-Billion" example continues to not show the 3 latest posts.
+When you return the search field to it's default blank field the same 3 latest posts continue to be missing.
+There is no way to see the original amount of posts on the page unless you reload the page manually.